FB Mondial (motorcycle manufacturer): Ziletti ownership (1999–2004)

-'Getting going again' (2014–present)
+Pelpi international (2014–present)

 In 2014, friends Count Pierluigi Boselli, owner of the Mondial brand and descendant of the original founders, and Cesare Galli, holder of Pelpi international Italy, started to lay the foundation of a project to revive the company, sketching out the first designs that would in time become the first motorcycle.

 Cesare Galli was formerly the Technical Director at Fantic Motor, the successful Italian offroad brand.
 Galli worked there until Fantic shut down in 1996 (it has since been restarted successfully), after winning a hat-trick of World Trials Championships with his designs, as well as successive World and Italian Enduro titles.
 Galli took over the importation of Kawasaki dirtbikes and ATVs for Italy.
 In 2002 he founded Pelpi International, European distributor for Taiwanese scooter and minibike manufacturers Aeon and Over.

 Through that first year and all of 2015 the initial design sketches evolved into prototypes then eventually became reality; the HPS 125 and HPS 250 for FB Mondial.
 The HPS design aims to be a fusion of the classic F.B.
 Mondial character, with modern technology.